Top 10 Best Newspapers in Bangladesh in 2025

 Which is the highest-circulated English newspaper in Bangladesh?

 The highest circulated English newspaper in Bangladesh is The Daily Star.
 Established in 1991, The Daily Star has consistently maintained its position as the leading English-language newspaper in the country.
-Known for its editorial integrity and quality reporting, The Daily Star covers a wide range of topics including politics, business, sports, and entertainment.

 Which is the oldest newspaper in Bangladesh?